Quantum squeezing cannot beat the standard quantum limit: Appendix

+Take fluorescent readout of the spin states where the state $\ket{0}$ fluoresces strongly and $\ket{1}$ does not fluoresce.
 If we compare readout of the following spin states, performed by scattering photons and counting the total number of photons detected (a collective spin measurement):

 then the second state is easier to measure.
 For readout along $z$, the photon difference for measurements of the second state is twice that when reading out the first state\footnote{One could argue that these measurement results have greater variance, i.e. the variance of the operator $(\Delta S_z)^2$ is greater for the second state.
+Again, this operator variance argument is often incorrectly employed to say that measurement observables of one state provide more information on the spin direction than the other.
 Apart from the fact that we are comparing two different operators here, at a fundamental level in terms of the amount of information provided, I disagree.
-If the measurements are perfect, we can take readout of the first state and multiply by an arbitrary large number to increase the variance (or multiply by a small number to reduce the variance).
+If the measurements are perfect, then both observables provide the same information on the spin direction.
+Also the measurement variance is arbitrary to some extent.
+We can take readout of the first state and multiply by an arbitrary large number to increase the variance (or multiply by a small number to reduce the variance).
 In terms of measurement statistics, this does not change the information contained in the measurements.}.
 Whenever state readout is not perfect, then (under the fair sampling assumption) the second state provides more information.
-A few points of emphasis, while this is a practical limitation in every real experiment, the proposition that it represents a fundamental precision limit in quantum squeezing is equivalent to saying quantum mechanics is incorrect.
+A few points of emphasis.
+While this is a practical limitation in every real experiment, the proposition that it represents a fundamental precision limit in quantum squeezing is equivalent to saying quantum mechanics is incorrect.
 Also, increasing the readout fidelity removes this loophole since the information difference reduces as the readout improves.
 Importantly, in spin squeezing literature, the second state (or its extension to $N$ particle Hilbert space) is not being used, the following is used instead:

 where $\epsilon$ is real, $\epsilon <1$ for a squeezed state, $\epsilon \ll 1$ in the limit of strong squeezing, and $\ket{10}$, $\ket{01}$ cannot be distinguished by a collective spin measurement along $z$ \cite{Kitagawa1993, Ma2011, Andre2002, Vuletic2023} (see FAQ's section).\\